-Nongualified deferred compensation
+Nonqualified deferred compensation

 We maintain a deferred compensation plan which allows participants to defer receiving some of their eligible compensation to a future date, with an opportunity to earn tax-deferred returns on the deferrals.
-The following table sets forth summary information regarding aggregate contributions to, and account balances under, our deferred compensation plan by our named executive officers for and as of the fiscal year ended June 30, 2019.
+The following table sets forth summary information regarding our named executive officers' contributions to, and account balances under, our deferred compensation plan for and as of the fiscal year ended June 30, 2021.

-Named executive officer Executive contributions in fiscal year 2019 ^(a) Company contributions in fiscal year 2019 ^(b) Aggregate earnings in fiscal year 2019 ^(c) Aggregate withdrawals/ distributions Aggregate balance at end of fiscal year 2019 ^(d) Michael Farrell \$0 \$0 \$0 \$0 \$0 Rob Douglas \$416,860 \$0 \$34,165 \$0 \$1,224,138 Jim Hollingshead \$740,408 \$0 \$131,686 \$0 \$2,871,506 Brett Sandercock \$0 \$0 \$0 \$0 \$0 Raj Sodhi \$0 \$0 \$0 \$0 \$0
+Named executive officer Executive contributions in fiscal year 2021 ^(a) Registrant contributions in fiscal year 2021 ^(b) Aggregate earnings in fiscal year 2021 ^(c) Aggregate withdrawals/ distributions Aggregate balance at end of fiscal year 2021 ^(d) Michael Farrell \$0 \$0 \$0 \$0 \$0 Rob Douglas \$509,378 \$0 \$444,870 \$0 \$2,811,619 Jim Hollingshead \$1,039,692 \$0 \$1,492,242 \$0 \$6,547,156 Brett Sandercock \$0 \$0 \$0 \$0 \$0 Raj Sodhi \$13,927 \$0 \$762 \$0 \$14,689

-- (a) Represents amounts that the named executive officers elected to defer in fiscal 2019.
-These amounts represent compensation earned by the named executive officers in fiscal 2019, and are also reported in the appropriate columns in the "Summary Compensation Table" above. - (b) Represents amounts credited in fiscal 2019 as company contributions to the accounts of the named executive officer.
+- (a) Represents amounts that the named executive officers elected to defer in fiscal 2021.
+These amounts represent compensation earned by the named executive officers in fiscal 2021, and are also reported in the appropriate columns in the "Summary Compensation Table" above. - (b) Represents amounts credited in fiscal 2021 as company contributions to the accounts of the named executive officer.
 Any amounts would be also reported in the "Summary Compensation Table" above under the "All Other Compensation" column. - (c) Represents net amounts credited to the named executive officers' accounts as a result of performance of the investment vehicles in which their accounts were deemed invested, as more fully described in the narrative disclosure below.
-These amounts do not represent above-market earnings, and thus are not reported in the "Summary Compensation Table." - (d) Aggregate balance as of June 30, 2019 includes all contributions from earned income through fiscal 2019 and investment income reported by June 30, 2019.
+These amounts do not represent above-market earnings, and thus are not reported in the "Summary Compensation Table." - (d) Aggregate balance as of June 30, 2021 includes all contributions from earned income through fiscal 2021 and investment income reported byJune 30, 2021.
+These balances include the following aggregate amounts that are reported as compensation in this proxy statement in the "Summary Compensation Table" for fiscal years 2021, 2020, and 2019: (\$1,446,292 for Mr. Douglas, \$2,679,762 for Dr. Hollingshead, and \$13,927 for Mr. Sodhi).